-In general, there are no formal prerequisites to apply for and perform a thesis at our research group.
-However, we suggest the successful completion of the course “Methods and Theories in IS” offered by us.
-Furthermore, we also recommend participating in our seminar.
+In general, there are no formal prerequisites to write a thesis at our research group.
+However, we suggest to complete the course “Methods and Theories in IS” and participating in one of our seminars.

 1. How to find a topic?

-- You can consult the list of currently available thesis topics
+You can check the list of currently available thesis topics.

-- You can consult the web pages of our team (see http://issd.iism.kit.edu/21.php) to learn who is working on which research topic.
-On this basis you can suggest a thesis topic by yourself.
+- You can take a look at our research team (see http://issd.iism.kit.edu/21.php) to see on which we are curretnly working.
+Based on this, you can suggest a thesis topic by yourself.

 2. Apply for a thesis

-In case you have identified an interesting thesis topic, please contact the team member that has either announced the thesis topic or fits at best to your individually developed thesis proposal.
+After you identified an interesting thesis topic, please contact the team member that has either announced the thesis topic or fits at best to your individually developed thesis proposal.
 When you contact us for the first time, please provide the following:

 - Your transcript of records (“Notenauszug”),

 - A short thesis description (only in case you suggest the topic by yourself)